Himanshu-81/uber/backend/README.md

 ### Process Flow

 1. **Authentication**:
-   - The route is protected by the `verifyJwt` middleware.
+   - The route is protected by the `authUser` middleware.
 The user must provide a valid JWT token in the `Authorization` header or as a cookie.
 2. **Token Blacklisting**:
    - The token is added to the blacklist in the database to prevent further use.
 3. **Cookie Clearing**: